CPBridge/pycrumbs/README.md

 # prints 272428
 ```

+#### Combining with Other Decorators

-If you use this decorator in combination with decorators from the `click`
+If you use this decorator in combination with decorators such as those from the
-module (and most other common decorators), you should place this decorator
+`click` module (and most other common decorators), you should place this
-last.
-This is because the `click` decorators alter the function signature,
+decorator last.
+This is because the `click` decorators alter the function
-which will break the operation of `tracked`.
+signature, which will break the operation of `tracked`.
 The last decorator is
-applied first, meaning that it will operate on the function with its
+applied first, meaning that it will operate on the function with its original
-original signature as intended.
+signature as intended.

 ```python
 from pathlib import Path